Let Icelandic nature treat you to the most amazing ice cave on a day tour from Reykjavík.

 After an exciting drive we will come to a stop right in front of Kötlujökull glacier and straight away you will see the amazing glacier ice layers and epic blue colors.
 Now it’s time to put on our crampons and walk closer to the ice cave.
 Prepare to feel like you just walked into the movie scene as you go further inside the glacier.
 Everywhere you look you will see glistening ice and snow that nature has so beautifully places and at the end of the tunnel you will find an opening in the ice into the sky like a church’s dome.

 There are no real words to explain the experience, one simply must try!

 We walk around inside, taking our time to admire and let it all sink in before returning back out to the wonderland of the Kötlujökull mountains.
 We will walk around a little to see if the smaller ice caves are accessible before returning back to our enormous truck.
-On the way back we will first stop at Vík and then again at the popular Skógafoss waterfall.
+On the way back we will first stop at Vík and then at both popular Skógafoss waterfall.
 This eerie fall is located in the beautiful Skógar area and is also the inspiration to dozens of folklore tales.
 You will see why as soon as you visit.
 We recommend to hike up the right side of the waterfall to see the troll’s face that stares at the waterfall for all eternity after forgetting time and turning into stone admiring Skógafoss.
 We will also stop at the stunning Seljalandsfoss waterfall, on the Seljalands River which flows all the way down from the famous volcano, Eyjafjallajökull!

-We will return to Reykjavík around dinner time.
+We will return to Reykjavík around 08:00 pm approximately.

 Pick up is at 09:00 am from your hotel or a nearby meeting point in Reykjavík.
 Picking everyone up can take up to 30 minutes, your patience is much appreciated.